owen1k2/texteditor/README.md

 + Spoke with Finn Rowles on a high level about the project
 + Starter code from the Project Instructions Part 4
 + Spoke with Professor Osera on a high level about the project
++ Spoke with Colton on a high level about the project

 ## Analyzing SimpleStringBuffer